YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/system_report/change-of-extension-status.md

 ### Change of Extension Status {#change-of-extension-status}

-当分机状态发生变更时，IPPBX主动向应用服务器推送变更信息。注：该事件需要在IPPBX的API界面勾选分机的状态监控。

 The PBX will send a report to the application server when the extension status changes.
 So the application server can sync the changes timely.

-**Precondition:** need to enable extension's status monitor in the "Settings&gt; PBX &gt; Extension &gt; API" of PBX Web Panel.
+**Precondition:** need to enable extension's status monitor in the "Settings-&gt;PBX-&gt;General-&gt;API" of S-Series VoIP PBX Web interface.

 **Extension Status Descriptions:**